Justiono/AWS-CLI-SQS-experiment/README.md

 # AWS-SQS-benchmark

-Scripts to experiment with and give better understanding on AWS SQS standard and FIFO queues.
-The scripts are using AWS CLI
+Scripts to experiment with AWS SQS and get a better understanding on standard and FIFO queues.
+The scripts are using AWS CLI.